 Summit day starts at 9pm.
 The guides and Climbing Sherpas will lead out the route, climbing through the night on the easier lower part of the route.
 Members will be required to carry the oxygen cylinder in use, whilst Climbing Sherpas will carry two additional cylinders for members to change during the summit day.

 The guides will nominate a ‘turn-around’ time and this will be strictly enforced.

 Our guides are some of the strongest on the mountain, and their reputation is virtually unsurpassed amongst other guides, Sherpas, and climbing teams on Mount Everest.
 On the mountain, you’ll rest comfortably knowing you’ve got the safety, security, and professionalism of a world-class team.
-Our 2018 expedition will be lead by Willie and Damian Benegas, the directors of Benegas Brothers Expeditions and veterans of Everest expeditions guiding there for over a decade.
+Our 2018 expedition will be lead by Willie OR Damian Benegas, the directors of Benegas Brothers Expeditions and veterans of Everest expeditions guiding there for over a decade.
 In addition to their reputation for first ascents around the planet as The North Face athletes, their success rate for guiding climbers up Mount Everest are legendary.
 Together, their ethic of guiding is not to climb with mega-sized, institutionalized expeditions, but to run specialty trips with personalized service tailored to individual needs.

 In the spring of 2018, Benegas Brothers Expeditions will run their fourteenth expedition to Mount Everest.
 We’ll be offering a variety of trips, and the most ambitious will culminate in a summit attempt via the South Col.